 Help in the house

 The central Maine area has plenty of interesting social activities from contra dances to capoeira (both of which have enthusiasts in this house, and therefore rides), and there is a wonderful food coop in nearby Belfast.
 There are hiking trails nearby.
+Car available if you have a good driving record.

 Limited internet access